abhitcr1/BurgerBuilder/README.md

 1) Run "npm install" in the extracted folder
-2) Run "npm start" to view the project if this doesnot work, feel free to email me at abhitcr1@gmail.com
+2) Run "npm start" to view the project

+If this doesnot work, feel free to email me at abhitcr1@gmail.com